Please ensure Javascript is enabled for purposes of website accessibility Annual General Meeting | Amnesty International Canada DONATE

 What is the 2025 Youth Leadership Summit?

-The Youth Leadership Summit will be a reimagined version of the Human Rights College designed to:
+The Youth Leadership Summit 2025 was a reimagined version of the Human Rights College designed to:

 Current youth leaders, youth and student group representatives, and emerging activists from the Greater Toronto Region are invited.
 We’ll do our best to ensure regional diversity!
 The Summit will be youth-led, with a planning team comprising youth leaders and Amnesty’s Activism Team.